Miffyli/sym/README.md

 # Sym
 Towards more open-source Symthic/Sym pages ( https://sym.gg/ )

-Traditionally offers information on game mechanics and weapon stats of Battlefield games.
+Your one-place-stop for insight on game mechanics.
+Successor to https://symthic.com .

 ## Guidelines